MinaMonsi/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+   Authentication process via tokens in a web application:
+   In modern web applications we use HTTP to transmit data between the server side and the client side.
+When a user logs in to an account a session is created and cookies or JWT can be used to authenticate the users who are accessing the application.
+In a cookie session the server is responsible for the authentication.
+The server verifies the session data on the cookie with the session data stored in server memory.
+This happens when the user initially logs in.
+When the user logs out from the website, that session data is deleted from the database and the server memory.
+   In JWT based authentication we use JSON Web Tokens(JWTs).
+When the user logs in, the server creates and encrypted token in the form of a JWT and sends it back to the client.
+When the client recieves a token, it means the user is authenticated to perform any activity using the client.
+   On the logout operation, the token on the client-side is destroyed without server interaction.
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+   `bcryptjs` incorporates salt both manually and automatically to protect against rainbow table attacks, it uses a password hashing funtion, and has accumulative hasshing rounds.
+Bycrypt is an adaptive function and is compatible with C++ bycrypt binding.
 3. How are unit tests different from integration and end-to-end testing?
+   In end-to-end testing, the behavioral flow of the software is tested.
+It focuses on functional verification by checking that individual, isolated parts work as expected.
+Integration testing verifies that several units work together in harmony.
+The purpose of integrated testing is to expose the faults in the interaction between integrated units.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+   Test-driven development is a process of modifiying the code in order to pass a test designed previously.
+This form of testing includes refactoring a code i.e. changinf/adding some amount of code to the existing code without affecting the behavior of the code.
+TDD should result in faster, more extensible code with fewer bugs that can be uppdated with minimal risks.